khoubyari/spring-boot-rest-example/README.md

 Here is what this little application demonstrates:

-* Full integration with the latest **Spring** Framework: inversion of control, dependency injection, etc.
+* Full integration with the latest **Spring Boot** Framework: inversion of control, dependency injection, etc.
 * Packaging as a single war with embedded container (tomcat 8): No need to install a container separately on the host just run using the ``java -jar`` command
 * Demonstrates how to set up healthcheck, metrics, info, environment, etc. endpoints automatically on a configured port.
 Inject your own health / metrics info with a few lines of code.
 * Writing a RESTful service using annotation: supports both XML and JSON request / response; simply use desired ``Accept`` header in your request
 * Exception mapping from application exceptions to the right HTTP response with exception details in the body
-* *Spring Data* Integration with JPA/Hibernate with just a few lines of configuration and familiar annotations.
+* *Spring Data* (JPA) Integration with JPA/Hibernate with just a few lines of configuration and familiar annotations.
-* *DynamoDB* integration
-* Automatic CRUD functionality against the data source using Spring *Repository* pattern (for both JPA and DynamoDB)
+* *DynamoDB* integration * Automatic CRUD functionality against the data source using Spring *Repository* pattern (for both JPA and DynamoDB)
 * Demonstrates MockMVC test framework with associated libraries
 * All APIs are "self-documented" by *Swagger2* using annotations